philopon/purescript-kefir/docs/FRP/Kefir.md

 ### Type Classes

-    class Emittable stream where
-      emit :: forall e a. stream a -> a -> EffKefir e Unit

-    class Endable stream where
-      end :: forall e a. stream a -> EffKefir e Unit

     class Limitted stream where
       onEnd :: forall e a b. stream a -> EffKefir e b -> EffKefir e FunKey